iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/A Review on Nesterov's Estimating Sequence Technique.md

 6. Accelerated Cubic Newton method in a paper titled "Accelerating the cubic regularization of Newton’s method on convex problems".

 Next, we summarize the important ways they made use of the Nesterov's estimating sequence.
-Most of the argument is very similar.
+Most of the argument is very similar, we summarize the techniques, and approach where a lot of them were sharing.

 #### **Definition | A lower bounding function**
 > Fix any $y$ in the domain of $f$.